-- Mapping content from a .csv file to your Stacks collection
+- Map content from a .csv file to your Stacks collection

 - How to import your collection items